-Join us on Thursday, 5/24/18 on WNEM TV 5 during the 9am news to find out information about organ donation, its importance ...
+Join us on Thursday, 8/9 on WNEM TV 5 during the 9am news for our Health Yes segment to learn about the ...
 READ MORE

-On Thursday, May 10 during the WNEM TV 5 9am news, Genesee Health Plan along with the Dispensary of Hope discussed medication ...
+On Thursday, 7/26/18 during our Health Yes segment on WNEM TV 5 news, GHP along with Congressman Kildee’s office discussed veteran’...
 READ MORE

 During the WNEM TV 5 9am news on Thurs.
 7/12/18 we discussed the history of Genesee Health Plan including how it uses ...
 READ MORE